salildabholkar/Machine-Learning/README.md

 The wizard directory contains an interactive wizard to run any script of your choice

-To run the root script:
+To run the wizard:

     cd Machine-Learning
     pip install -r frozen-requirements.txt
-    python wizard
+    python -m wizard

 ### Running scripts individually:
 The scripts can be run individually from the [/code](code/) folder